The M.A. Program in Religious Studies

-In order to write a thesis, the student must have a primary thesis adviser from the Department of Religion faculty, and a committee comprising two additional faculty in relevant areas of research (one of whom must also be a member of the Department of Religion).
+In order to write a thesis, the student must have a primary thesis adviser from the Department for the Study of Religions faculty, and a committee comprising two additional faculty in relevant areas of research (one of whom must also be a member of the Department for the Study of Religions).
 In addition, the student must submit a thesis proposal in her or his third semester of study (typically in the Fall, by October 15th) to the graduate program director and the primary thesis adviser.
 The proposal must be 6-10 pages, with a clear synopsis of the thesis argument, proposed chapters, a timeline for chapter submission, and an annotated bibliography.
 If the student cannot demonstrate her or his ability to pursue the thesis independently and in a sophisticated analytical manner, the advisory committee will recommend that the student continue with the Course Intensive Option to finish the program.
 This decision is made between the Graduate Program Director and the primary thesis adviser by November 1st.

 2.2 THESIS LENGTH AND QUALITY